selfishprimate/curated-design-resources/README.md

 - [Unsplash](https://unsplash.com/): Photos for everyone.
 - [UserStock](https://userstock.io/): Free photos of people's faces to use as avatars in UI mockups, prototypes and more.

+## Stock Videos

+- [Coverr](https://www.coverr.co/): Beautiful Free Stock Video Footage
+- [Mixkit](https://mixkit.co/): Free assets for your next video project

 ## Articles

-- [How We Hold Our Gadgets](https://alistapart.com/article/how-we-hold-our-gadgets/): Where do hands and fingers fall on the device?
+- [How We Hold Our Gadgets?](https://alistapart.com/article/how-we-hold-our-gadgets/): Where do hands and fingers fall on the device?
 - [Touch Gesture Reference Guide](https://www.lukew.com/ff/entry.asp?1071): The Touch Gesture Reference Guide is a unique set of resources for software designers and developers working on touch-based user interfaces.

 ## Typography